wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Purchase Items on Display](https://www.nexusmods.com/newvegas/mods/78873) - Let's you purchase items that're on display at vendors

-[Simple Diseases](https://www.nexusmods.com/newvegas/mods/74802) - A simple and modular disease system for Fallout New Vegas.
-Adds a the chance to get sick from eating bad food and drinking untreated water as well as the risk of contracting diseases from wild animal attacks.

 [Simple Explosive Entry](https://www.nexusmods.com/newvegas/mods/66992) - Allows the player to use explosives to bypass locks.
 - Use with [Simple Explosive Entry Tweaks](https://www.nexusmods.com/newvegas/mods/85580), which provides tweaks to the mod to make it more seamless and engaging.

-[Skill Practice PlusPlus](https://www.nexusmods.com/newvegas/mods/83633) - Implements a practice based skill system, where the player increases skills in a "Skyrim-style" by performing actions that use those skills.
-- Pairs nicely with Shabby’s [Lower Starting Skills](https://www.nexusmods.com/newvegas/mods/85334).

-[Vendor Radio](https://www.nexusmods.com/newvegas/mods/85305) - Purchase items from any vendor directly through the Pip-boy radio menu.
-Optionally have them shipped to any unlocked dropbox.

 ### Balance
 [ANVIL - Ammo New Variants in Loot](https://www.nexusmods.com/newvegas/mods/78561) - Adds ammo variants to loot pools.

-[BURN](https://www.nexusmods.com/newvegas/mods/76060) - Causes unprotected humans and flammable creatures to panic and flee when set on fire

 [CaliberZL](https://www.nexusmods.com/newvegas/mods/85399) - A caliber expansion mod.
 - Pairs nicely alongside Conzo's [Ammo Press Overhaul CaliberZL Version](https://www.nexusmods.com/newvegas/mods/85549).
 - Compatible with [Supplemental Ammo Crafting](https://www.nexusmods.com/newvegas/mods/76175) through use of Audixas' [Supplemental Ammo Crafting Patch](https://www.nexusmods.com/newvegas/mods/85747/).
-- Compatible with [SPARE](https://www.nexusmods.com/newvegas/mods/83937) through the use of Conzo’s [CaliberZL - SPARE Patch](https://www.nexusmods.com/newvegas/mods/85632).
 - Compatible with various other mod added weapons through the [CaliberZL Patch Compendium](https://www.nexusmods.com/newvegas/mods/85818) and [CaliberZL More Mod Stuff](https://www.nexusmods.com/newvegas/mods/85886)

-[Explosions Ignore Line of Sight - ESPless](https://www.nexusmods.com/newvegas/mods/86300) - Makes it so every explosion in the game ignores the Line of Sight check, meaning even if you are hiding behind cover, explosives will still hurt you (and of course, others).

 [Faster Melee Recoil Animations](https://www.nexusmods.com/newvegas/mods/83694) - Speeds up the melee recoil/stagger animations from 1.1 seconds to 0.3 seconds, greatly improving the flow of melee combat.
 - Use any pertinent patches provided on the main mod page.

-[Larger Packs - Spawn Multiplier](https://www.nexusmods.com/newvegas/mods/76061) - Makes NPCs/creatures spawning in larger numbers.
-- Use with caution if using other difficulty enhancing mods like [New Blood](https://www.nexusmods.com/newvegas/mods/75666).

 [Misc.
 Gamesetting Tweaks](https://www.nexusmods.com/newvegas/mods/72983) - A collection of INI mods to configure Game Settings to your liking.